Taylor v. City of Saginaw: Reasonableness

-The Motor Vehicle Exception
+The Motor vehicle exception

 Pursuant to United States v.
 Smith, 510 F.3d 641(6th Cir.
 2007), the motor vehicle exception normally permits law enforcement officers to search a motor vehicle without a warrant if they have "probable cause to believe that the vehicle contains evidence of a crime."
-In this case however in which the search occurred only as a means of enforcing parking rules and generating revenue for the City, no probable cause existed to believe the vehicle contained evidence of a crime.
+In this case; however, in which the search occurred only to enforce parking rules and generate revenue for the city, no probable cause existed to believe the vehicle contained evidence of a crime.
 Thus, the motor vehicle exception does not apply.
-The court noted that the City's persistent reliance on Cardwell v.
-Lewis, 417 U.S. 583 (1974) was misplaced because in that case law enforcement officers' warrantless search of the vehicle was upheld because the officers made a showing of probable cause.
+The court noted that the city's persistent reliance on Cardwell v.
+Lewis, 417 U.S. 583 (1974) was misplaced because, in that case, law enforcement officers' warrantless search of the vehicle was upheld because the officers made a showing of probable cause.

-The Community Caretaker Exception
+The Community caretaker exception

-The community caretaker exception to the warrant requirement applies when law enforcement officers act more as caretakers of the community, upholding order and preventing hazards, than as traditional law enforcement officers.
-In order for this exception to apply, public safety must be at risk and the officer's care-taking function must be “totally divorced from the detection, investigation, or acquisition of evidence relating to the violation of a criminal statute.”
+The community caretaker exception to the warrant requirement applies when law enforcement officers act more as community caretakers, upholding order and preventing hazards than traditional law enforcement officers.
+For this exception to apply, public safety must be at risk, and the officer's care-taking function must be “totally divorced from the detection, investigation, or acquisition of evidence relating to the violation of a criminal statute.”

-In this case, the City did not meet their burden of showing that the community caretaker exception applies to the practice of chalking the tires of parked motor vehicles for two reasons.
-First, the City did not show that the practice of chalking bore a sufficient "relation to ensuring public safety."
-The City failed to demonstrate how “the location or length of time that Taylor's vehicle was parked created the type of 'hazard' or traffic impediment amounting to a public safety concern.”
-Second, the City failed to show that if the search were to be delayed "injury or ongoing harm to the community" would result.
-In fact, because Taylor’s vehicle was lawfully parked, it did not present any safety or injury risk to the public.
-The court concluded that “because the purpose of chalking is to raise revenue, and not to mitigate public hazard" the City was not acting in its role as a caretaker of the community.
+In this case, the city did not meet its burden of showing that the community caretaker exception applies to the practice of chalking the tires of parked motor vehicles for two reasons.
+First, the city did not show that the practice of chalking had a sufficient "relation to ensuring public safety."
+The city failed to demonstrate how “the location or length of time that Taylor's vehicle was parked created the type of 'hazard' or traffic impediment amounting to a public safety concern.”
+Second, the city failed to show that if the search was delayed, "injury or ongoing harm to the community" would result.
+Because Taylor's vehicle was lawfully parked, it did not present any safety or injury risk to the public.
+The court concluded that “Because the purpose of chalking is to raise revenue, and not to mitigate public hazard," the city was not acting as the community caretaker.